joshwcomeau/guppy/README.md

 ### A friendly application manager and task runner for React.js

-> This is a temporary README and should be rewritten pre-launch

 There are a lot of "meta" skills around React web development that don't really have anything to do with building great web products.

 For example, the terminal.
 For those of us who didn't grow up on a unix shell, the terminal is an inscrutable box of cryptic and indecipherable commands.
 It's undoubtedly powerful, and a valuable skill to develop... but should it really be a pre-requisite for modern web development?